rocky-linux/documentation/docs/guides/lxd_server.md

-# Creating a full LXD Server on Rocky Linux
+# Creating a full LXD Server
 ## Introduction

 LXD is best described on the [official website](https://linuxcontainers.org/lxd/introduction/), but think of it as a container system that provides the benefits of virtual servers in a container, or a container on steroids.